“Our permitting & inspection software is outdated, performs poorly, and the support is nearly non-existent, but we can’t afford to replace it!”

 For many jurisdictions, the very real desire for technology innovation falters at the sight of seemingly insurmountable budget constraints.
-However, this often ‘first blush’ assessment overlooks two crucial considerations that are vital for any local government or region truly desirous of achieving a paradigm shift in its land management services:
+However, this often ‘first blush’ assessment overlooks two crucial considerations that are vital for any local government or region truly desirous of achieving a paradigm shift in its permitting & licensing services:

 First, let’s look at the organizational costs of staying status quo with outdated software: